alfredkam/PHYLO/README.md

 I want to contribute!
 =====
 That is awesome!
 Just fork the project on github.
 Create a topic branch, write some code and let us know!<br>
+No worries if you cannot code, check out this page instead http://phylo.cs.mcgill.ca/contribute

 I want to leave a feedback!
 =====